L3Gaunt/chatgenius/existing-bugs.md

 - forgot password functionality
 - UI: more distinct login vs. signup in auth form
 - need access control for files
+- database aggregation for reaction counts on server side
+- accesss control so people don't see who liked what